2023 Best Aeronautical Engineering Schools in the Middle Atlantic Region

 After completing their degree, aerospace engineering graduates from RPI carry an average student debtload of $25,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $457.

-Rutgers University - New Brunswick did quite well in this year’s ranking of the best schools for aerospace and aeronautical engineering students.
-It came in at #6 on the list.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+Rutgers University - New Brunswick came in at #6 in this year’s edition of the Best Aeronautical Engineering Schools in the Middle Atlantic Region ranking.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.

 The average amount in student loans that aerospace engineering majors at Rutgers New Brunswick take out is $24,921.